 Bioverge is Leveling the Playing Field

-At Bioverge, we provide individuals with the opportunity to include alternative investments in their portfolios and take part in the biology revolution by investing in highly vetted healthcare startups at the cutting edge of innovation.
+We provide individuals with the opportunity to incorporate venture capital into their investment portfolios and own a piece of highly vetted startups at the cutting edge of medical innovation.

 We believe everyone should be able to invest in innovations that have the potential to improve the quality and length of people’s lives and fight the diseases most important to them, so we've built our platform to promote awareness, enable access, and help individual investors understand complex science and early-stage businesses.